nicelove666/Allocator-Pathway-IPFSTT/README.md

 # Filecoin Plus DataCap Allocator - Client Applications

-Welcome to the GitHub repository dedicated to managing the Lifecycle Data Notations (LDN) Applications for a specific Filecoin Plus DataCap allocator team.
+Welcome to the IPFSTT  Allocator GitHub repository dedicated to managing the Lifecycle Data Notations (LDN) Applications for a specific Filecoin Plus DataCap allocator team.
 This repository serves as a public ledger for DataCap allocation requests and tracking, facilitating transparency and efficiency in the process.

 ## Overview

-Filecoin Plus (Fil+) enhances the utility of Filecoin by not just storing data, but also verifying the usefulness of the data being stored.
-DataCap is allocated to clients based on their storage needs and the value their data brings to the Filecoin network.
-Our team, operating under a shared multisig wallet, acts as an allocator of DataCap, assessing and verifying client requests.

-## How It Works

-Instead of a traditional code repository, this GitHub repo functions as a structured ledger to handle DataCap requests through Client Applications.
-Each application's lifecycle, from request to allocation, is publicly documented here.
+Organization Name: Huineng Network

+Notary Allocator Pathway Name : IPFSTT Allocator

+Huineng Network is a shared and collaborative platform that gathers global enthusiasts of distributed storage.
+Our core technical team consists of blockchain experts who are dedicated to innovation and research in the fields of distributed storage, metaverse storage, and cloud storage.
+Our employees are located in mainland China, Hong Kong, Singapore, Malaysia, and other regions.

+As a technology-driven company, we are committed to breaking the limitations of traditional storage models.
+Through the application of distributed storage technology, we strive to build a metaverse storage network that provides users with a borderless, secure, and trusted storage space.
+Our goal is to offer customers secure, efficient, and reliable storage solutions.

+### Allocator Information

+Organization Name: Huineng Network

+Allocator Name ：IPFSTT Allocator

+Slack：Doris

+GitHub: nicelove666

+Email: doris@ipfstt.com

+Organization On-Chain Address: f16hmuu3w247dkkhsrbbcbeqbugmpjbxpkrpcdatq

+On-chain Address for DC Allocation: f27au4b3z7a243fz43y55hqwfdrso6kcfdork7moa

+###  DataCap Allocation Strategy

+First Allocation: ≤256 TiB

+Second Allocation:≤512 TiB

+Third Allocation：≤1024 TiB

+Fourth Allocation：≤2048 TiB

+Fifth Allocation：≤2048 TiB

+The Max Allocation Cant’t Exceed 2048 TiB

+Minimum Replicas: 5 replicas required for data redundancy

+Maximum Replicas: 8 replicas required for data redundancy

+Single SP receives no more than 25% of DataCap per round

+Geographic distribution across multiple regions encouraged

+Supported regions include Greater China, Asia, Africa, North America, South America, Europe, and Australia

 ### Requesting DataCap